sindresorhus/superb/readme.md

 Type: `string[]`

-All the words in alphabetical order.
+All the adjectives in alphabetical order.

 ### randomSuperbWord()

 Type: `Function`

-Get a random word.
+Get a random adjective.

 ```js
 import {randomSuperbWord} from 'superb';